 - 1. NSW Police:

-- Not received
+- Police had no objections to the application which they recommended conditions are considered in Schedule 1.

-- 2. Local consent authority No objections received.
+- 2. Local consent authority

+- Not provided

 - 3. Public

-- Not received
+- Not provided

 Overall social impact

 1. Positive benefits

 The proposed licence will provide convenient access to liquor by taking orders online, by phone, fax or mail order, and delivery to customers via courier.